SeedCompany/savor/readme.md

 # Savor

 Experiment in a common Postgres DB for DA/DevOps

+# API

+- Create an application.conf file in the apiMain resources folder.
+Look at the Config service for its structure.
+Here is a sample:

+savor {
+    postgres {
+        url = ""
+        database = ""
+        user = ""
+        password = ""
+    }
+    neo4j {
+        url = ""
+        database = ""
+        user = ""
+        password = ""
+    }
+}

 ## Todo